mortezaPRK/Adonis-Extra-Trait/README.md

       await redisCommandLoader(ioRedis);
       ```

-3. I don't want to use neither `Redis` provider from Adonis nor `ioredis`:
+3. I don't want to use neither `Redis` provider from Adonis nor an `ioredis` instance:

    * Pass Redis like object to trait option:
       ```js